STV (TV channel): STV HD

 On 21 April 2010, STV Group plc. announced their intention to launch an HD channel on digital TV, before the 2010 World Cup.
 The station launched on 6 June 2010, initially broadcasting on Freeview channel 51, from the Black Hill, Keelylang Hill and Bressay transmitters, and now broadcasts from all post-digital switchover transmitters in its coverage area.
 STV HD was also made available on Virgin Media channel 113 in STV's transmission area soon after the launch of Freeview.
 The channel follows the launch of ITV1 HD, which became available on 2 April 2010 to viewers in the Scottish borders (who are served by ITV Border), England and Wales.
 STV Group plc. had been in talks with BSkyB, Freesat and the ITV Network with a view to making STV HD available via Sky and Freesat soon after the channels' initial launch.
 A test version of the channel was available free-to-air via satellite, but had to be manually tuned as it was not included on either the Sky or Freesat EPGs.

 In September 2013, STV announced via Twitter that STV HD will be available for the first time on the Sky and Freesat from April 2014, nearly four years after first launching the channel on Freeview and Virgin Media.
 STV HD was added to Freesat and Sky on 28 April 2014.

 Currently, STV HD is delivered across four transmission areas: North, West, East and Tayside.
-Only the Western region is broadcast Free-to-Air, the other three are Free-to-View and encrypted, and require a Viewing Card to watch them.
+Only the North and West regions are broadcast Free-to-Air, the other two are Free-to-View and encrypted, and require a Viewing Card to watch them.
+The reason has to do with how those other two regions are broadcast on a pan-European satellite beam, which if broadcast unencrypted would potentially lead to licensing issues.

 STV +1

 On 4 January 2011, Freeview announced details for the launch of ITV1 +1, together with the possibility that both STV and UTV would launch their own timeshift services, STV +1 and UTV +1 in Scotland and Northern Ireland respectively.
 STV later confirmed that it would launch STV +1 at 8 pm on 11 January 2011.
 The channel is available to Freeview viewers on channel 35 and Virgin Media cable customers on channel 114.

 The timeshift channel STV +1 has been replaced with the micro Channel 3 region serving the Dundee area on satellite.
 STV +1 had been available on satellite till then, but not carried on either Sky EPG or Freesat channel guides.

 There are two regional variations of STV +1 on Freeview and Virgin.
 One for North and one for Central Scotland.
 The North service shows Aberdeen-based news and commercials and the Central service carries the West region news bulletins and commercials.
-The Edinburgh news programme is substituted in the evening on the Central +1 service.

 STV +1 is available to stream on STV Player on various platforms.